 Two races were organized in these years - one against a group of coast guardsmen who were handily defeated, and another against UBC, who defeated the men representing Washington by a few feet.

 But the focus was clearly on the war.
 The V12 was an organized program set up by the government to train new Naval officers.
 Upon graduation, those officers would report to duty overseas.
 The crew races - in fact all sport at the time - was a brief, welcome distraction from the all-consuming effort to win the war.

 Some of the V12 members on the dock of the boathouse.
 Tyee photo.

-The 1944 Varsity Boat Club - of those that are not already on active duty, training in the V12 was intense, demanding, and year around.
+The 1944 Varsity Boat Club.
+Of those that were not already on active duty, training in the V12 was intense, demanding, and year-around.
 Tyee photo.